If you are after some alternate things to do in Sydney that are too touristy and enjoyed by the locals, then see below!

 The Sydney Festival is held every year in January and comprises of a huge selection of events from music, theatre, dance and the famous Spiegeltent tent.

 Visit Hyde Park Barracks

-The Hyde Park Barracks was built in 1819 to house, clothe and feed convict men and boys.
-This impressive brick building and walled compound, located at the head of Sydney’s historic Macquarie Street, was designed by convict architect Francis Greenway.
-After 1848 the main dormitory held newly arrived female immigrants while a handful of government agencies made use of surrounding buildings.
+The Hyde Park Barracks was built to house convict men and boys.
+An impressive brick building located at the top of Sydney’s historic Macquarie Street.
 In 1862, separate wards for destitute women were added upstairs and the Barracks became known as the Hyde Park Asylum.

 Visit the Jenolan Caves